nexmoe/ai-native-writer-extension-pack/README.md

 # AI Native Writer Extension Pack

-A curated collection of VS Code extensions to enhance markdown writing and AI-assisted content creation.
+A curated collection of VS Code extensions to streamline markdown writing and AI-assisted content creation, offering enhanced editing, AI suggestions, real-time collaboration, and more.

 ## Features